-- Hope Federal Credit Union is one of the largest credit unions in Mississippi.
+- Hope Credit Union is one of the largest credit unions in Mississippi.
 Anyone in the U.S. can join and open a share certificate.
-The membership fee is $25.
-The credit union earned one out of five stars from Safe & Sound.
-However, all deposits are backed by the National Credit Union Administration.
+Members are required to pay a $10 lifetime membership fee and keep at least $15 in a Share (primary savings) account.

 - Michigan State University Federal Credit Union was founded as the Michigan State College Employees Credit Union in 1937.
 Membership is open to employees of select groups and students, alumni, faculty and staff of Michigan State University and Oakland University.
 Anyone outside of the state can join through the Michigan United Conservation Clubs.
-The credit union earned four out of five stars in Bankrate’s review of its financial health.
+The credit union earned five out of five stars in Bankrate’s review of its financial health.

 Consider your tax bite

 Having a jumbo CD could leave you with a giant tax bill.
 The interest you earn will be taxed as ordinary income.

 Calculate your potential tax bite and decide whether you should put part of your money elsewhere.
 Capital gains are taxed at a lower rate, so investing some of your savings in stocks and other securities could reduce what you owe Uncle Sam.